nickcoad/docker-workshop/exercise-3.md

 Hello from my container!
 ```

 Congratulations!
 Those images we've used in the previous exercises?
 You've now built your _very own_ image with your very own application on it.
-If you wanted to you could publish this image to the Docker registry and anyone could re-use it, or you could set up your own Docker registry and your team will all be able to access the images.
+If you wanted to you could publish this image to the Docker registry and anyone could re-use it, or you could set up your own image registry and your team will all be able to access the images.
+Services to host your own Docker image registries are provided by AWS and Azure DevOps, among others.

 Additionally, we've experienced one of the key value-adds of Docker - we were able to compile and publish a .NET Core application without downloading or installing any .NET Core tooling to our machines, it was all done entirely within Docker containers!
+If this were in a Git repository, a new developer could clone the repository, modify the application and build it without ever installing a single .NET Core tool.